brenns10/brennan.io/_posts/2015-01-16-write-a-shell-in-c.md

 finding an issue with my "simple" implementation of `lsh_read_line()` that depends on `getline()`.
 See [this issue](https://github.com/brenns10/lsh/issues/14) for details -- the text of the blog is updated.

+#### Footnotes

+[^1]:
+    **Edit 4/Footnote:** It's 2021, over 6.5 years since writing this tutorial.
+I now work on operating systems in C for a living.
+I just wanted to say that I still do not remember how to declare a function pointer.
+I still need to Google it every time.